Notes for Miscellaneous Lectures: Nemirovski Estimate of Common Mean of Arbitrary Distributions with Bounded Variance

-The popular Chernoff bounds assume severe restrictions on distribution: it must be cut-off, or vanish exponentially, etc. In [Nemirovsky Yudin]\footnote {A.S.Nemirovsky, D.B.Yudin. {\em Problem Complexity and Method Efficiency in Optimization.} Wiley, 1983.} an equally simple bound uses no conditions at all beyond independence and known bound on variance.
+The popular Chernoff bounds\footnote {First studied by S.N.
+Bernstein: {\em Theory of Probability.}, Moscow, 1927.
+Tightened by Wassily Hoeffding in: Probability inequalities for sums of bounded random variables, J.Am.Stat.Assoc.
+58(301):13-30, 1963.} assume severe restrictions on distribution: it must be cut-off, or vanish exponentially, etc. In [Nemirovsky Yudin]\footnote {A.S.Nemirovsky, D.B.Yudin. {\em Problem Complexity and Method Efficiency in Optimization.} Wiley, 1983.} an equally simple bound uses no conditions at all beyond independence and known bound on variance.
 It is not widely used because it is not explained anywhere with an explicit tight computation.
 I offer this version: